Skip to content

 File Association

-The extension automatically activates for .ss files.
+No setup needed!
+The extension auto-activates for .ss files.
+Just code away.

 License